 NOTE: These 4 hikes are not technically a full End-to-End of the Dufferin Hi-Land section and do not qualify as completion of the section for purposes of qualifying for other Dufferin Hi-Land or Bruce Trail Conservancy badges.

-6) Side Trail Badge: The Side Trail Badge is awarded to those hikers who complete all of the blue-blazed Side Trails of the Dufferin Hi-Land section, either by participating in an organized series of Side Trail hikes (see General Hike listings for currently available series, beginning in April 2017) or by arranging one’s own hikes and submitting a log to document completion of all Side Trails.
-The cost of the badge is $5.00 per badge, payable in cash to the hike leader, if participating in an organized hike.
+Side Trail Badge: The Side Trail Badge is awarded to those hikers who complete all of the blue-blazed Side Trails of the Dufferin Hi-Land section, either by participating in an organized series of Side Trail hikes (see General Hike listings for currently available series, beginning in April 2017) or by arranging one’s own hikes and submitting a log to document completion of all Side Trails.
+The cost of the badge is $10 per badge for Members and $15 for Non-members, payable in cash to the hike leader, if participating in an organized hike.